-30. We reaffirm the commitment to rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions, in accordance with national circumstances, including by restructuring taxation and phasing out those harmful subsidies, where they exist, to reflect their environmental impacts, taking fully into account the specific needs and conditions of developing countries and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities.
+We reaffirm the commitment to rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions, in accordance with national circumstances, including by restructuring taxation and phasing out those harmful subsidies, where they exist, to reflect their environmental impacts, taking fully into account the specific needs and conditions of developing countries and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities.

-31. We note the enormous burden that non-communicable diseases place on developed and developing countries.
+We note the enormous burden that non-communicable diseases place on developed and developing countries.
 These costs are particularly challenging for SIDS.
-We will consider taxing substances harmful to health in order to deter and reduce consumption and to augment domestic resources.
-We recognize, in particular, that as part of a comprehensive strategy of prevention and control, price and tax measures on tobacco are an effective and important means to reduce tobacco consumption and health care costs and represent a revenue stream for financing for development in many countries.
+We recognize, in particular, that as part of a comprehensive strategy of prevention and control, price and tax measures on tobacco can be an effective and important means to reduce tobacco consumption and health care costs, and represent a revenue stream for financing for development in many countries.

-32. We note the role that well-functioning national and regional development banks (NRDBs) can play in financing sustainable development, particularly in credit market segments in which commercial banks are not fully engaged and where large financing gaps exist, based on sound lending frameworks and compliance with appropriate social and environmental safeguards.
+We note the role that well-functioning national and regional development banks (NRDBs) can play in financing sustainable development, particularly in credit market segments in which commercial banks are not fully engaged and where large financing gaps exist, based on sound lending frameworks and compliance with appropriate social and environmental safeguards.
 This includes areas such as sustainable infrastructure, energy, agriculture, industrialization, science, technology and innovation, as well as financial inclusion and MSME financing.
 We acknowledge that NRDBs also play a valuable countercyclical role, especially during financial crises when private sector entities become highly risk-averse.
 We call on NRDBs to expand their contributions in these areas, and further urge relevant international public and private actors to support NRDBs in developing countries.

-33. We further acknowledge that expenditures and investments in sustainable development are being devolved to the sub-national level, which often lack adequate technical and technological capacity, financing and support.
+We further acknowledge that expenditures and investments in sustainable development are being devolved to the sub-national level, which often lack adequate technical and technological capacity, financing and support.
 We therefore commit to scale up international cooperation to strengthen capacities of municipalities and other local authorities.
 We will support cities and local authorities of developing countries, particularly in LDCs and SIDS, in implementing resilient and environmentally sound infrastructure, including energy, transport, water and sanitation, and sustainable and resilient buildings using local materials.
-We will strive to support local governments in their efforts to mobilize revenues as appropriate, enhance inclusive and sustainable urbanization.
-We will strengthen economic, social and environmental links between urban, peri-urban and rural areas within the context of national sustainable development strategies by strengthening national and regional development planning.
+We will strive to support local governments in their efforts to mobilize revenues as appropriate.
+We will enhance inclusive and sustainable urbanization and strengthen economic, social and environmental links between urban, peri-urban and rural areas by strengthening national and regional development planning, within the context of national sustainable development strategies.
 We will work to strengthen debt management, and where appropriate to establish or strengthen municipal bond markets, to help sub-national authorities finance necessary investments.
-We will also promote lending from financial institutions and development banks, along with risk mitigation mechanisms, such as through MIGA, while managing currency risk.
+We will also promote lending from financial institutions and development banks, along with risk mitigation mechanisms, such as through the Multilateral Investment Guarantee Agency (MIGA), while managing currency risk.
 In these efforts, we will encourage local community participation in decisions affecting their communities, such as in improving drinking water and sanitation management.
 By 2020, we will increase the number of cities and human settlements adopting and implementing integrated policies and plans towards inclusion, resource efficiency, mitigation and adaptation to climate change, resilience to disasters.
 We will develop and implement holistic disaster risk management at all levels in line with the Sendai Framework.
 In this regard, we will support national and local capacity for prevention, adaptation and mitigation of external shocks and risk management.

 Domestic and international private business and finance